-These are uncertain times, but our Brand Strategist Katie Vickery urges you to be brave when it comes to your marketing.
+These are uncertain times, but our Head of Brand Strategy and Insight Katie Vickery urges you to be brave when it comes to your marketing.
 It’s time to grasp the nettle and show everyone what you’re made of.

 Greg Bryant, our Lead Creative, and I recently attended a talk at the Museum of Brands with Martin Lambie-Narin, a designer turned brand strategist who has worked with some of the world’s biggest brands over the years in helping them to develop their brands.
 The one that stuck out most to me was O2, who were taking a leap of faith in moving away from BT Cellnet.
 The brand essence for the yet unnamed brand was ‘Essential for Life’ and hence ‘O2’ was born.
 Just before the new brand name launched, an article was published in the Financial Times, citing the new name as a ridiculous and disastrous idea.
 Thankfully, one of the 15 O2 board members stood up against the criticism and the new O2 brand was launched.

 This really struck me as something very appropriate in today’s climate.
 We live in very uncertain times and marketeers all over the world are facing difficult decisions.
 Marketeers are constantly being challenged to demonstrate return on investment and sometimes this is really hard to quantify – it’s the classic soft versus hard metric debate.